alban-gerome/kermit/README.md

 How to use the demo files:
 --------------------------

 Copy all 3 files and open your browser with the Javascript console opened.
 Start interacting with the page elements.
+Please note that the demo does not actually fire any analytics requests but only writes the description to the Javascript console.
+You would need to replace the _console.log_ function by the function used by your web analytics tool of choice but that's a trivial change.
+I personally use kermit with Adobe Analytics.

 Alban Gérôme
 22 August 2016